 2. Scholarship Money Goes To Students That Raise The Medians

-While some schools do give need based aid, the overwhelming majority of money going to law students exists for one purpose: to attract highly qualified applicants to the school.
+While some schools do give need-based aid, the overwhelming majority of the money going to law students exists for one purpose: to attract highly qualified applicants to the school.
 If you think the issue of whether you get in or not is almost all numbers, well, scholarship assistance is really, really only about the numbers.

 3. Only Your Highest LSAT Score Matters

-Only Harvard, Yale, and Stanford care if you have a lower score on the books.
+Law Schools no longer care if you have a lower score on the books.
 Anyone else who says differently is full of it.
-Myself and others have poured over admissions data, and there is no discernible disadvantage to having multiple LSAT scores so long as your highest score is good enough.
+I’ve poured over admissions data, and there is no discernible disadvantage to having multiple LSAT scores so long as your highest score is good enough.

 Why is this a harsh truth?
-Because you have no excuse not to take the LSAT again if you know or even have good reason to think you can do better.
+Because you have no excuse not to retake the LSAT if you know or even have good reason to think you can do better.
 Often this means you have to wait a year to apply.
-Yet, most of the time anyways, that is exactly what you should do.
+Most of the time anyway, that is precisely what you should do.

 4. Right Now, There Is Such A Thing As Too Low